shajahan0908/NLP_project/README.md

  - sentence-transformers
  - huggingface_hub
  - numpy

 3.Add Your PubMed Data
--Place your pubmed_results.json file in the root folder.
+- Place your pubmed_results.json file in the root folder.

 4.Set Hugging Face Token
 - Get a token from HuggingFace.